Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 >
 > using <a href="https://www.nexusmods.com/skyrimspecialedition/mods/5031?tab=files" target="_blank" rel="noopener noreferrer">ReSaver from FallrimTools <svg viewBox="0 0 24 24" aria-labelledby="svg-external-link-title" width="1em" height="1em"><use xlink:href="#svg-external-link"></use></svg></a>
 >
-> Loaded the savegame > search for hzNECRAliasScript
+> Loaded the save game > search for hzNECRAliasScript
 >
 > Delete Everything using the right click menu.